Railway-Op-Sim/RailOSLauncher/README.md

 based in.

 ## Installation
-Place the executable alongside the main program executable for your Railway Operation Simulator installation, `railway.exe`.
+Place the folder `ROSLauncher` into the directory `<ros-installation>/Railway` where `ros-installation` is the location of your Railway Operation Simulator installation.
+Unfortunately we cannot directly provide the required SDKs from Discord due to Licensing so you will need to download these yourself here [here](https://dl-game-sdk.discordapp.net/2.5.6/discord_game_sdk.zip), placing the contained `lib` directory into `<ros-installation>/Railway/ROSLauncher`.

 ## Building
 The application is built using Pyinstaller under Poetry, to build it you will first need to download the Discord SDK from [here](https://dl-game-sdk.discordapp.net/2.5.6/discord_game_sdk.zip).